ga4gh/vrs/docs/source/terms_and_model.rst

 * Implementations SHOULD normalize Alleles using :ref:`fully-justified normalization <normalization>` whenever possible to facilitate comparisons of variation in regions of representational ambiguity.
-* Implementations MUST normalize Alleles using :ref:`fully-justified normalization <normalization>` when generating :ref:`computed-identifiers`.
+* Implementations SHOULD preferentially represent Alleles using :ref:`LiteralSequenceExpression`, however there are cases where use of other :ref:`SequenceExpression` classes is most appropriate; see :ref:`using-sequence-expressions` for guidance.
 * When the alternate Sequence is the same length as the interval, the lengths of the reference Sequence and imputed Sequence are the same.
 (Here, imputed sequence means the sequence derived by applying